 Board of Commissioners in response to public concern and the passing of

 state laws protecting the cemeteries of pioneers and early settlers.

-As in the past, today's Board of County Commissioners continue
+As in the past, today's Board of County Commissioners continues

 to recognize the need to maintain and protect this important part of our